 The purchase, possession and export of “cultural and natural properties” is severely punished (prison sentence of up to 10 years), as these properties are regarded as state-owned assets.
 In case of violation, several months of custody and high bail fees (currently approx. 7,000 GBP) are common procedure for tourists, too, even if they hold antiques or old objects of supposed small value.
 In individual cases, prison sentences are imposed.
 You are therefore urgently warned not to acquire or take along antiques, old coins, fossils, etc. from retailers.
 It is strongly advised against making political statements in public against the Turkish state or expressing sympathy with terrorist organisations.

-At least 8 weeks before your trip, check the latest country-specific health advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website (https://travelhealthpro.org.uk/countries).
-Each countryspecific page has information on vaccine recommendations, any current health risks or outbreaks, and factsheets with information on staying healthy abroad.
 Every traveller should be sufficiently protected against tetanus and polio as well as hepatitis, if needs be.
 Caution is advised when eating uncooked food, unpasteurised milk (e.g. fresh milk, ice cream) and fruit that can’t be peeled.
 Please avoid drinking tap water and ice cubes in drinks!
 Rule of thumb: don’t eat anything that cannot be cooked or peeled!
 In Turkey, pharmacies are found at every turn.
-They are recognised by their green cross and the „Eczane“ inscription.
+They are recognised by their green cross and the “Eczane” inscription.
 The standard is high, the personnel fully trained.
-Especially in those regions in which tourism flourishes, Englishspeaking staff are the norm.
-Most of the medicines that require prescription in the United Kingdom, are also only available in Turkey by prescription only.
-The handling is somewhat more „relaxed“, though.
+Especially in those regions in which tourism flourishes, English-speaking staff are the norm.
+Most of the medicines that require prescription in the United Kingdom, are also available in Turkey by prescription only.
+The handling is somewhat more “relaxed”, though.
 Hospitals and a number of medical practices are found in every larger city and in the touristic regions; usually only community hospitals are based in smaller towns and villages.
-A foreign health insurance certificate valid for Turkey is available from your local health insurance company.
-However, this is not recognised by all doctors in Turkey.
-In this case the treatment costs must be paid in cash locally.
-Upon presentation of the receipts, you will usually be reimbursed after the trip.
-Travellers with separate medical insurance should check their level of cover with their provider before they travel.
-Additional insurance is recommended.
-Customers should ensure that they are physically and psychologically fit for undertaking the selected trip and make the necessary queries concerning the level of physical and psychological fitness required.
-Please observe that the excursions are accessible by foot only and that the buses used for the roundtrip are not customised to transport wheelchairs or similar devices.
+Make sure you have private travel health insurance.
+Such policies usually also offer benefits not covered by state health insurance companies, e.g. the costs of repatriation.
+Please note that the excursions are accessible by foot only and that the buses used for the roundtrip are not customised to transport wheelchairs or similar devices.
+Customers must ensure that they are in good physical and mental health in line with the trip in question.
+Customers must enquire about the physical mobility and psychological autonomy required for this trip.